 Contributing to Sustainable Development Goals (SDGs)

 Consider how your patented technology aligns with global efforts like the United Nations Sustainable Development Goals (SDGs).
-Aligning with such goals not only ensures broader impact but can also enhance the attractiveness of your technology to investors and partners who are increasingly focusing on sustainable and ethical investments.
+Aligning with such goals not only ensures a broader impact but can also enhance the attractiveness of your technology to investors and partners who are increasingly focusing on sustainable and ethical investments.

 Leveraging Intellectual Property for Market Positioning and Funding